approvals/ApprovalTests.Ruby/README.md

 # RSpec Approvals

-Approvals are based on the idea of the 'golden master'.
+Approvals are based on the idea of the *_golden master_*.

-You take a snapshot of an approved object, and then compare all future versions of the object to that approved version.
+You take a snapshot of an object, and then compare all future versions of the object to the snapshot.

 See [ApprovalTests](http://www.approvaltests.com) for videos and additional documentation about the general concept.